 Have you ever received a phone call from someone working for Club Ultima?
 If not and if you don’t want to be a victim of a hard sell sale, please read on.

 This time, it’s an Ynah Laurel.
-She basically asked for the same info: my name, occupation, company name, how long have I been with my employer, my spouse’s name and his employment details as well.
-Having trusted the caller, I gave all the information she asked for.
+She basically asked for the same info: my name, occupation, company name, how long have I been with my employer, my spouse’s name, and his employment details as well.
+Having trusted the caller, I gave her all the information she asked for.

-After all the Q & A session, she told me that I need to claim the GC either tonight or today.
+After the Q&A session, she told me that I need to claim the GC either tonight or today.
 I asked her if it can be moved to a later date since we need to be at work in Libis, Quezon City before 9 PM.
 She said no. I gave my confirmation of a meeting the next day.